22 Classic ’40s Recipes You’ll Love Making Today

 Image Editorial Credit: nelea33 / Shutterstock

-During World War II, meat and potato patties became a staple due to their simplicity and affordability.
-These patties are made by combining ground meat, mashed potatoes, onions, and seasonings.
-The mixture is then shaped into patties and fried until golden brown.
-Serve them hot with a side of vegetables or a simple salad.
-This dish is perfect for a quick and satisfying meal.
-The patties can also be made ahead and frozen, making them a convenient option for busy days.
+Combine 1 pound of ground meat, 2 cups of mashed potatoes, 1 diced onion, salt, pepper, and your favorite seasonings.
+Shape the mixture into patties and fry in a hot skillet with oil until golden brown on both sides.
+Serve hot with a side of vegetables or a simple salad for a quick, satisfying meal.
+These patties can also be made ahead and frozen for a convenient option on busy days.

 Tomato Juice Cocktail